dillonpren/tcg-price-trends/README.md

 - Sets that are more playable out-of-the-box (e.g., starter or structure decks) and include high-rarity or meta-relevant cards tend to have higher revenue.

-- The model achieved **R² = 0.287**, meaning it explains approximately 29% of the variation in set revenue.
-This suggests that while the selected features are meaningful, many other factors (e.g., marketing, distribution, collector trends) remain unmodeled.

 ## Requirements

 - Python 3.9+